MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-flexe-provider.md

 [!include [banner](includes/banner.md)]

-This topic provides instructions for how to set up the Flexe provider in Dynamics 365 Intelligent Order Management.
+This topic provides information about how to set up the Flexe provider in Dynamics 365 Intelligent Order Management.

 Flexe is warehousing and fulfillment service that provides simple integrations, performance insights, and scalability.
 The Flexe provider enables Intelligent Order Management to access and process purchase orders from Flexe.

-For more information about Flexe, visit [their website](https://www.flexe.com/why-flexe/technology-platform).
-To learn more about Flexe's API, read their [public documentation](https://developer-sandbox.flexe.com/doc/public).
+For more information about Flexe, see the [Flexe website](https://www.flexe.com/why-flexe/technology-platform).
+To learn more about Flexe's API, see the [Flexe API documentation](https://developer-sandbox.flexe.com/doc/public).

 ## Prerequisites

 To set up the Flexe provider, you need to have Flexe developer account.
-You can create an account on [this page](https://developer-sandbox.flexe.com).
+You can create an account on the [Flexe developer portal](https://developer-sandbox.flexe.com).

 ## Set up the provider
+To set up the provider, follow these steps:

 1. In Intelligent Order Management, go to **Providers > Catalog**.